AlexN34/app/README.md

-# trademybooks
+# trademybooks / other name
-Textbook trading marketplace app for COMP4920
+Textbook trading marketplace app for COMP4920 / Other?!